 How to Know If a Fund Is Tax-Efficient or Not

-A more direct way to know if a fund is tax-efficient is to use an online research tool, such as Morningstar, that provides basic tax-efficiency ratings or tax-adjusted returns, expressed as their "tax-cost ratio."
+A more direct way to know if a fund is tax-efficient is to use an online research tool that provides basic tax-efficiency ratings or tax-adjusted returns.
 You will want to look for tax-adjusted returns that are close to the "pre-tax returns."
-This indicates that the investor's net return has not been eroded away by taxes, thus helping to improve long-term performance.
+This indicates that the investor's net return has not been eroded by taxes, thus helping to improve long-term performance.

 Example of Tax-Efficient Investing Practices

 Assuming the investor was primarily seeking a long-term growth objective (they have a time horizon of 10 years or more and want to grow their investments), they will hold the least tax-efficient funds in their 401(k) and the most tax-efficient funds in their regular brokerage account.

-The strategy is to hold mutual funds that are not tax-efficient in a tax-deferred account and to hold mutual funds that are tax-efficient in the taxable account.
-This way the dividends, interest and capital gains produced by the inefficient funds—bond, active, and income funds—in the 401(k) will not produce current taxes for the investor and the tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate small amounts or no taxes for the investor.
+With this strategy, the dividends, interest, and capital gains produced by the inefficient funds—bond, active, and income funds—in the 401(k) will not produce current taxes for the investor.
+The tax-efficient funds—small-cap stock, index, and growth funds—in the brokerage account will generate small amounts of current taxes (if any) for the investor.

 Investors are wise to keep taxes to a minimum because taxes are a drag on the overall returns of the mutual fund portfolio.
-If the investor only has tax-deferred accounts, such as IRAs, 401(k)s and/or annuities, there is no concern about tax-efficiency because there are no current taxes owed while holding the funds in one or all of these account types.
-However, if the investor has only taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs.
+If the investor only has tax-deferred accounts, such as IRAs, 401(k)s, and annuities, there is no concern about tax-efficiency because there are no current taxes owed while holding the funds in one or all of these account types.
+However, if the investor uses taxable brokerage accounts, they may try to concentrate on holding only index funds and ETFs in those taxable accounts.